MarcoBrian/Stealthfolio/README.md

 # Stealthfolio

-Stealthfolio is a Uniswap v4 hook that enables confidential, multi-asset portfolio rebalancing using Fhenix Fully Homomorphic Encryption (FHE).
+Stealthfolio is a Uniswap v4 hook + vault system that enables confidential, multi-asset portfolio rebalancing using Fhenix Fully Homomorphic Encryption (FHE).
 It is a Uniswap v4 rebalancing hook that transforms a v4 pool into a strategy-aware, protected execution lane for portfolio management.
 It continuously monitors swap flow, detects allocation drift, plans rebalancing batches, and enforces execution guardrails.

 <img src="./assets/banner.png" alt="Stealthfolio Banner" width="800">